Toggle diff (533 lines)

 +@item @code{loadlimit} (type: gexp)

-+Handler for loadlimit event.
++The handler for the loadlimit event.

 +